Achieving Optimal Risk Factor Control in the Right Patient Population for the Prevention of Cardiovascular Disease in Diabetes

 - Blaha MJ, Cainzos-Achirica M, Greenland P, et al. Role of coronary artery calcium score of zero and other negative risk markers for cardiovascular disease: the Multi-Ethnic Study of Atherosclerosis (MESA).
 Circulation 2016;133:849-58.

-Keywords: Atherosclerosis, Blood Pressure, Cholesterol, LDL, Coronary Artery Disease, Diabetes Mellitus, Erectile Dysfunction, Hemoglobin A, Glycosylated, Life Style, Lipoprotein(a), Medication Adherence, Metabolic Syndrome X, Primary Prevention, Prospective Studies, Risk Factors, Risk Reduction Behavior, Telemedicine
+Keywords: Atherosclerosis, Blood Pressure, Cholesterol, LDL, Coronary Artery Disease, Diabetes Mellitus, Erectile Dysfunction, Glycated Hemoglobin A, Life Style, Lipoprotein(a), Medication Adherence, Metabolic Syndrome, Primary Prevention, Prospective Studies, Risk Factors, Risk Reduction Behavior, Telemedicine

 < Back to Listings